-I used to can apple pie and other pie fillings with flour or cornstarch as a thickener….
-I’d heard of this product but I had not tried it.
-It has been on my list of things to do.
+I used to can apple pie filling and other pie fillings with flour or cornstarch as a thickener.
+I’d heard of this product, but I had not tried it.
+It was on my list of things to do for a while.

 Clear Jel is a modified corn starch made to withstand the heat of canning.
 Use it just like you would flour.
-The wonderful difference is…it stirs in much easier and no clumping.
-Be sure you purchase the non-instant or regular type.
+The wonderful difference is…it stirs in much easier, without clumping.
+Be sure you purchase the non-instant Clear Jel or regular type Clear Jel.
 The regular is made to withstand the high temperatures of canning.

 Instant will not hold up.
 It is good for using in gravies and other non-canning thickening.

-Flour and/or cornstarch even tapioca may be a safety risk.
-All extension websites don’t mention this risk, most only relate the quality issues.
-However there is at least one extension does have this to say.
+Flour and/or cornstarch, even tapioca, may be a safety risk.
+All extension websites don’t mention this risk; most only relate the quality issues.
+However, at least one extension does have this to say:

-If you don’t have access, your best bet is to just can the fruit and create your filling by thickening it when you want to make your pie.
+If you don’t have access to Clear Jel, your best bet is to just can the fruit and create your filling by thickening it when you want to make your pie.

 Question: Hi!
 I love your website!
 I’m new to canning and gardening but am having a lot of success this year!
 I wanted to try your apple pie filling method but am having trouble finding Clear Jel in my grocery store or Walmart.
 Do you recommend ordering online or do you have any suggestions?

-Answer: It can often be found in Old Fashioned or Amish type stores.
+Answer: Clear Jel can often be found in old fashioned or Amish-type stores.
 Or possibly in health food stores.
 It can also be ordered online at Amazon.

-Be sure you get the non instant type.
-It is best for canning.
+Be sure you get the non-instant type.
+It is for canning.

-Read Mitchells e-mail below to learn more.
-She is the person who introduced me to clear jel.
+Read Mitchell’s e-mail below to learn more.
+This is the person who introduced me to Clear Jel.

-As for buying it you can find it the cheapest if you live in an area that had Mennonite or Amish Bulk Foods, there it runs about 2.00 per lb. on line you can find it but they rob you at 6.00 per lb.
+As for buying it, you can find it the cheapest if you live in an area that has Mennonite or Amish Bulk Foods; there it runs about 2.00 per lb.
+Online you can find it, but they rob you at 6.00 per lb.

-NCFHFP standards do not recommend flour or cornstarch, but most state extensions don’t really state that it is for safety.
-However there is one extension at least that DOES indicate a safety issue.
+NCHFP standards do not recommend flour or cornstarch, but most state extensions don’t really state that it is for safety.
+However, there is one extension at least that DOES indicate a safety issue.
 Clear Jel really is sooo much nicer.
 I highly recommend it.

 When I make a pie I use a gram cracker crust and heat it up at 350 degrees for 45 minutes.
 It stays runny.
 I have added Clear Jel to thicken it up when it comes out of the jar and it has helped.
 But I give away the pie filling to my kids and they don’t use it because it is so runny.
 HELP!